IonicaBizau/git-url-parse/README.md

  - [`belt-repo`](https://npmjs.com/package/belt-repo) (by ewnd9)—repo module for belt
  - [`bibi`](https://github.com/steelbrain/bibi#readme) (by steelbrain)—A repository management tool
  - [`branch-release`](https://github.com/RomanGotsiy/branch-release#readme) (by Roman Hotsiy)—Build and tag package realease on a separate branch
+ - [`certbot-git-controller`](https://npmjs.com/package/certbot-git-controller) (by Loïc Mahieu)—Simple tool that use certbot for managing Let's Encrypt certificates.
+It creates a webserver that listen for http-01 challenge and use a git repository as store.
  - [`changelog.md`](https://github.com/egoist/changelog.md#readme) (by EGOIST)—Manage CHANGELOG.md so easy it hurts.
  - [`ci-yarn-upgrade`](https://github.com/taichi/ci-yarn-upgrade) (by taichi)—Keep NPM dependencies up-to-date with CI, providing version-to-version diff for each library
  - [`clipped`](https://github.com/clippedjs/clipped#readme) (by IniZio)—Reduce pain of configuration to once